Hunting in Australia

-Australia has a population of about 25 million, with recent survey estimating between 200,000 and 350,000 recreational hunters in the country.
-There are around 5.8 million legally owned guns in Australia, ranging from airguns to single-shot, bolt-action, pump-action, lever-action or semi-automatic firearms.
+Australia has a population of about 26 million while the Commonwealth Government estimating there are 640,000 recreational hunters in the country.
+There are around 6 million legally owned guns in Australia, ranging from airguns to single-shot, bolt-action, pump-action, lever-action or semi-automatic firearms.

-A survey of recreational hunters identified the following usage rates of particular hunting methods: rifle, 92.3%; bow, 16.4%; black powder muzzleloader, 3.4%; shotgun, 56.1%; dogs only, 8.6%; and other, 3.3% The University of Queensland estimates that hunters invest $556,650,000 annually into the Australian economy.

 Game species

 Many species of game animals in Australia have been introduced by European settlers since the 18th century.
-Among these are traditional game species such as deers, red foxes and upland birds (quails, pheasants and partridges), as well as other invasive species including rabbits/hares, cats, dogs, goats, pigs, donkeys, horses, feral cattle (including banteng), water buffaloes and camels.
-Native waterfowls are also targeted, and the commercial harvest of kangaroos by professional hunters was recorded as 1,560,586 in 2012.
+Among these are traditional game species such as deer, red foxes and upland birds (quails, pheasants and partridges), as well as other invasive species including rabbits/hares, cats, dogs, goats, pigs, donkeys, horses, feral cattle (including banteng), water buffaloes and camels.
+Native waterfowls are also targeted, and the commercial harvest of kangaroos by professional hunters was recorded as 1.6 million in 2012.

 The most commonly hunted animals by recreational hunters are rabbits, foxes, ducks, feral pigs, feral cats and feral goats.
 Hunting of rabbits, in particular, is encouraged across all of Australia, as they are considered a highly invasive pest, and the most common form of hunting is ground shooting.

 The recreational hunting of foxes is also commonly done by shooting.
 However, this usually requires other techniques to lure the animal (e.g. using a fox whistle, which makes a sound mimicking a distressed prey) and then spotlighting the eyeshine to locate and shoot the animal.

 Six species of deer can be found in Australia.